Jacy Jayne

-Taylor Grado (born June 2, 1995) is an American professional wrestler.
-As of August 2021, she is signed to WWE, where she performs on the NXT brand under the ring name Jacy Jayne.
-In NXT, she is a member of the Fatal Influence stable, and is the current two-time NXT Women's Champion and record-tying two-time NXT Women's Tag Team Champion (with Gigi Dolin as part of Toxic Attraction).
-As of March 2025, she also makes appearances for WWE's partner promotion Total Nonstop Action Wrestling (TNA), where she is a former one-time TNA Knockouts World Champion.
+Taylor Grado (born June 2, 1996) is an American professional wrestler.
+As of August 2021, she is signed to WWE, where she performs on SmackDown brand under the ring name Jacy Jayne.
+She is the leader of Fatal Influence stable and is the current WWE Women's United States Champion in her first reign.
+Jayne is a former two-time NXT Women's Champion and record-tying two-time NXT Women's Tag Team Champion (with Gigi Dolin).
+She also made appearances in WWE's partner promotion Total Nonstop Action Wrestling (TNA), where she is a former one-time TNA Knockouts World Champion.

 Prior to joining WWE, Grado began her career under the ring name Avery Taylor and performed for independent promotions such as World Xtreme Wrestling (WXW), Shine Wrestling, and Evolve.

 Professional wrestling career

 Early career (2017–2021)

 Grado began her professional wrestling training at World Wrestling Academy in New Port Richey, Florida in 2017.
 On May 30, 2018, under the ring name Avery Taylor, she made her debut in American Combat Wrestling (ACW).
 She went on to establish a career in the Florida wrestling promotions including ACW, Shine Wrestling, Evolve, and Full Impact Pro (FIP).
 Taylor became a two-time Women's Champion in ACW and a former one-time Women's Champion in World Xtreme Wrestling (WXW).